NCAS-CMS/cfdm/docs/source/tutorial.rst

 Each of these attributes returns a `Constructs` class instance that maps metadata constructs to unique identifiers called "construct keys".
-A `~Constructs` instance has methods for selecting constructs that meet particular criteria (see the section on :ref:`filtering metadata constructs <Filtering-metadata-constructs>`).
+A `~Constructs` instance has methods for selecting constructs that meet particular criteria (see the section on :ref:`selecting metadata constructs <Selecting-metadata-constructs>`).
 It also behaves like a "read-only" Python dictionary, in that it has `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that work exactly like their corresponding `dict` methods.
 It